openstack/nova/doc/source/admin/configuration/hypervisor-vmware.rst

    have a shared file system.

 You can automatically purge unused images after a specified period of time.
-To configure this action, set these options in the :oslo.config:group`image_cache` section in the ``nova.conf`` file:
+To configure this action, set these options in the :oslo.config:group:`image_cache` section in the ``nova.conf`` file:

 * :oslo.config:option:`image_cache.remove_unused_base_images`